ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Pumpkin Seeds.md

-- **Name**: Pumpkin seeds (Hobakssi)
+- **Name**: Pumpkin seeds
 - **Other Names**: 호박씨
 - **Type**: Seed / Nut

 ## Description

-Pumpkin seeds are flat, green seeds with a mild, nutty flavor.
-They are used in Korean cuisine for snacks, garnishes, and in rice dishes.
+Pumpkin seeds are flat, oval seeds with a mild, nutty flavor.
+They are commonly eaten as a snack, used in baking, or added to salads and granola.

 ## How to use

-- Sprinkled on rice and salads
 - Eaten as a snack
-- Used in baked goods
+- Added to salads, granola, or baked goods
+- Used as a garnish for soups and stews

 ## Substitutions